-Manage & Scale: Manageability of Data at Massive Scale
+Manage & Scale: Big Data Management at Massive Scale

 As volumes grow to petabyte scale, RainStor relies on massive compression and de-duplication to do far more with less.
 It’s essentially a hardware multiplier that uses less storage space, CPU and network I/O operations, while still enabling platform extensions for growth.

-It’s also easy to install—an end-user can be trained in a week or less.
+It’s also easy to install—an end-user can be trained with our Big Data management technology in a week or less.
 And since RainStor works with standard SQL Query, no DBA specialists are needed to run and manage the product.
 That’s another boost to the TCO.

 RainStor is hyper-efficient at loading thousands of records per second; it splits the file into chunks of, say, 1 million records, which are then processed in parallel and streamed across a number of CPUs or servers at the same time.
 This ultimately provides data load rates typically 10X faster than a traditional R-DBMS.